GaitiLab/scrnaseq-cellcomm-pipeline/README.md

 ## Quick start

-1. Fork or clone this repo
+1. Fork this repo (then clone)
+2. Installing [Nextflow](https://github.com/nextflow-io/nextflow/releases/download/v23.04.3/nextflow-23.04.3-all), used version for testing: 23.04.3
-2. Setup required conda environments with `setup_env.sh`
+3. Setup required conda environments with `setup_env.sh`
-3. Use `nf_template.sh` to run the pipeline.
+4. Use `nf_template.sh` to run the pipeline.

 ## Workflow Schematic